The web is STUFFED with course reviews written by affiliate marketers who have never taken the course they’re reviewing.

 Investing in a course is a big, potentially life-changing decision.
 The last thing you want is to throw away your hard-earned money on a course that sucks.

 After naively following not one, but two bad course recommendations (and chucking $1,500 down the drain), I vowed to help others avoid the same pitfall.

-Every individual course review you see on this site is a course that I have taken in its entirety.
+Every Level 3 course review you see on this site is a course that I have taken in its entirety.

 You can verify this by comparing the depth of my reviews (ex. my walk-through videos) to those that just re-hash information.

 I start each course pretending I am brand new on the given subject.

 Then I go through, lesson by lesson, taking notes in Notion about:

 👍 What the course does well